bestia-dev/sey_currency_converter_pwa/README.md

 I created a simple icon 512x512 in paint.net with the filename icon.pdn.
 The 2 layers are Background and Layer1.
 The background is a gradient of color.
 The Layer1 is the text in `Bradley hand ITC font`.
 I exported it as icon_original.png.
 Then I used my web app to create all the pngs needed for  pwa:  <https://bestia.dev/rust_wasm_helper_for_pwa/>.
 TODO: add generation of favicon.ico.
 The favicon.ico I create using <https://www.favicon-generator.org/>.

+## fonts

+I decided to use the `Roboto-Medium` font that is the default android font.
+I copied the `woff2` file in the `css/` folder.
+For some icons I use the `Font Awesome 5`.
+The `solid` font is mostly free: <https://fontawesome.com/v5.15/icons?d=gallery&p=2&s=solid&m=free>.
+I downloaded the zip with a bunch of files.
+I copied only the `fa-solid-90.woff2` and the `fontawesome.css` to the `css/` folder.
+In my css file I added a couple of lines copied from `solid.css`.
+I will use only the `woff2` font for now.

+## snackbar or toast

+Snackbar or toast is a modal window that show some information to the user and automatically closes in a short time.
+It is nice for short and unobtrusive notifications <https://www.w3schools.com/howto/howto_js_snackbar.asp>.